NCBI-Hackathons/VirusDiscoveryProject/ScalableIndex/README.md

   <img src="logo2.png?raw=true" alt="Cookbook logo"/>
 </p>

-### Getting JSON files from all the teams
+### Getting JSON files from all the teams - uploaded to the JSON_data directory
-- SRA metadata - SRA
+- SRA metadata - uploaded
-- contigs table - already assembled and table available from bigquery
+- contigs table -
-- Taxonomy table -
+- Taxonomy table - uploaded
 - Annotation table -
-- known contigs table from Team 2
+- known
--
+- unknown

 ### Adding JSON files to MongoDB
+Currently because we are not working with all of SRA data, the files are being flattened to one big table instead of joining.
+Scaling up for this data will require joining but for this hackathon thos seems feasible.

 ### Lookup